theCanadianHat/OCA8/chapters/intro/assessmentTest.md

 - F. Runtime exceptions are required to be caught or declared.

 ## A9.
+B, C. Only checked exceptions are required to be handled (caught) or declared.
+Runtime exceptions are commonly thrown by both the JVM and the programmer code.
+Checked exceptions are usually thrown by programmer code.
+Errors are intended to be thrown by the JVM.
+While a programmer could throw one, this would be a horrible practice.
+For more information, see Chapter 6.

 ## Q10.
 Which are true of the following code?
 (Choose all that apply)
 ```java